 For New York tip pooling, an employer can include only employees directly involved in the interactions and customer service in a valid tip pool.
 Employers cannot be a part of the tip pool.
 Still, an employee with limited supervisory duties can be a part of it (an employee with significant authority cannot be).
 Employers are not liable for tips that other employees fail to contribute to the pool.

 Service charges must go to the employee who provided the service.
+Read more about New York state tip laws here.

 Tip pooling is allowed only if tipped employees in a business vote on it.
 Of the employees, 50 percent, plus one, must favor tip pooling.
 The employer must keep a record of each vote and name.